 Pic 4 - a louvered blind set I made for the front window

 Step 6: PMF, Tongue Box, and Painting

-A foamie gets its structural integrity from the foam and bracing covered with canvas glued to the foam in overlapping sections then painted with exterior grade paint.
+A foamie gets its structural integrity from the foam and bracing covered with canvas glued to the foam in overlapping sections then painted with exterior grade paint (PMF).
 I went with porch paint for its durability.
 The entire body is covered with PMF, inside and out.
 I left approximately 4" of exposed wood under the bottom edge of the deck to which I glued the canvas.
-After painting the entire exterior, to include the glued underside edge, I painted with roofing tar to the edge where the bottom meets the side.
+After painting the entire exterior, to include the glued underside edge, I painted the rest of the underside of the deck with roofing tar to the edge where the bottom meets the side.
 Any holes on the outside of the trailer drilled for wiring or screws/fasteners were filled with sealant or roofing tar.
 To the best of my knowledge this thing is watertight.

 Pic 1 is the completion of the main body of the camper and all holes/uneven areas filled with expanding foam and sanded smooth

 Pic 2 is the first side covered with PMF

 Pic 3 - tongue box and PMF completed on main body